 A recent Afrobarometer working paper ("800 languages and counting: Lessons from survey research across a linguistically diverse continent") published by Carolyn Logan of Michigan State, states that less than 2% of Africans identify English, French of Portuguese as the language they speak at home.
 Such data, which flies in the face of the common labeling of African regions as "francophone", "anglophone" etc., begs the question -- what languages do they use?

 In this light, I set out to "remix" some of the Afrobarometer for two major West African languages, Manding and Fulani, that are known by a range of local names but are widely held to be mutually intelligible to varying degrees depending on the region/speaker etc. For comparison's sake, I also included data for French as well as three other major West African languages (Mooré, Songhay and Wolof).
-Have a look and see below for further comments and remarks.
+Have a look at the embedded Tableau data (here’s the link if the embed isn’t showing up) and see below for further comments and remarks.

 Given my own interests and the limits of my expertise, here I will focus mainly on parts of so-called Francophone West Africa.
 That said, I believe that some of my comments could be fruitfully applied to much of the data related to language and collected by Afrobarometer.